-How many times have you heard a sentence start with ‘Imagine if…?’
+How many times have you heard a sentence start with ‘Imagine that…?’
 How many times have you said it yourself?
-Well, some people can’t imagine.
+Well, some people can’t actually imagine it.
 Literally.

 This is a concept that most people (apparently 98%) may find quite far removed from their ordinary thought process.